PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 In the reduced problem we will only keep the $s$ decision states and remove the $r$ non-decision states.
-We are going to redefine the transition-probabilities (and later the costs) between the decision states as if we would ``simulate'' the progress of the system through the non-decision states until we finally arrive at a decision state.
-In order to calculate the probabilities of arriving at specific decision states if we started in specific non-decision states, we can define a new Markov chain as
+We will redefine the transition-probabilities between the decision states as if we would ``simulate'' the progress of the system through the non-decision states until we finally arrive at a decision state.
+In order to calculate the probabilities of arriving at specific decision states if we started in specific non-decision states, we can define a new Markov chain

 where $0$ is a $r \times s$ zero matrix and $I$ is an $s \times s$ identity matrix.
 We can interpret this matrix as if we would replace each decision state by an absorbing state.
-There is at least one proper policy, $R_0$ and $Q_0$ are the same for all policies and the target state is a decision state, therefore, $R_0^{ k}$ converges to the zero matrix as $k \to \infty$, thus
+We assumed that there is at least one proper policy and we know that $R_0$ and $Q_0$ are the same for all policies as well as the target state is a decision state, therefore, $R_0^{ k}$ converges to the zero matrix as $k \to \infty$, thus

 where $Q^*$ contains the arrival distributions to the decision states if we started in one of the non-decision states.
 More precisely, $Q^*_{ij}$ is the probability of arriving at (decision) state $i$ if we start at (non-decision) state $j$.
-It is known \cite{Kemeny1960} that these probabilities can be calculated using the {\em fundamental matrix}, $F = (I - R_0)^{-1}$.
+It is known \cite{Kemeny1960} that these probabilities can be calculated using the {\em fundamental matrix} of the Markov chain, $F = (I - R_0)^{-1}$.
 More precisely,

 and the computation requires a matrix inversion and a matrix multiplication.
-If we use classical methods, $Q^*$ can be calculated in $O(r^3 + r^2 s)$.
-Note that we could also apply more efficient algorithms, such as the Coppersmith-Winograd method.
-Using $Q^*$ the transition matrix of policy $\mu$ in the reduced problem should be
+If we use classical methods, $Q^*$ can be calculated in $O(r^3 + r^2 s)$ (the method of Coppersmith and Winograd \cite{Coppersmith1990} could also be applied).
+Using $Q^*$ the transition matrix of $\mu$ in the reduced problem should be

 This matrix encodes the idea that if we arrive at a non-decision state, we simulate the progress of the system until we arrive at a decision state.
-Fortunately, we do not have to compute it for all possible policies, we only need to define the transition-probabilities accordingly.
-In order to achieve this, we can use
+Fortunately, we do not have to compute it for all possible policies, we only need to define the transition-probabilities accordingly: